juhp/rpm-nvr/README.md

-# haskell-rpm
+# rpm-pkg-hs

-Currently this library provides some types for RPM NVRs (it can read, write and compare NVRs).
+Currently this library provides some types for RPM NVRs with Read, Show and Ord instances.
-It can also read spec files into sections.